 Bob with Bioagents is a machine partner you can chat with about molecular biology and solve problems together.
 The system can be launched with two different interfaces, CLiC and SBGNViz below.

-To launch the dialogue system, click on one of the buttons below, and wait 90 seconds to get a dedicated instance of the dialogue system.
+To launch the dialogue system, please enter your name and email address, click on one of launch the buttons below, and wait 90 seconds to get a dedicated instance of the dialogue system.
 Once started, the dialogue session will appear on the page and you can start talking with the machine agent.
 When you are done, click the End Session button above the dialogue interface.

 Below is an introduction video to the system with an example of formulating a hypothesis for "How does SB525334 decrease the amount of SMURF2?" (a hypothetical experimental observation) by talking with the machine partner, which turns your hypothesis into a mathematical model of biochemical mechansms over the course of the dialogue, and is able to verify that the model reproduces the observation of interest.
 Link: https://goo.gl/frRzst